huaweicloud/huaweicloud-fpga/fp1/hardware/vivado_design/examples/example3/prj/README.md

   $ sh build.sh -b
 ```

-If `"Bitgen Completed Successfully."` is displayed when you run the bit file generation in a single step, the bit file generation is generated successfully.
+If `"Bitgen Completed Successfully."` is displayed when you run the bit file generation in a single step, the .bit file generation is generated successfully.

 ---

-When users view the execution progress, they can read whether the execution result of each step in the Vivado tool is successful and whether the final result is PASS.
+When users view the execution progress, they can read whether the execution result of each step in the Vivado tool is successful and whether the final result is **PASS**.

 ---